Asani-io/Asani-Privacy-Policy/privacy.md

 ## Introduction
 This Privacy Policy explains what information we collect at Asani, how we use it, and the choices you have regarding your data.

-Asani built the **Asani Mobile App** as a free application for real-time data and user support.
-This service is provided by Asani at no cost and is intended for use as-is.
+Asani built the **Asani Mobile App** as a free application for real-time data and user support, with optional premium subscription features.
 By choosing to use our Service, you agree to the collection and use of information in accordance with this Privacy Policy.

 Unless otherwise defined here, terms used in this Privacy Policy have the same meanings as in our [Terms and Conditions](https://asani.io).